convissor/login-security-solution/readme.txt

       NOT verified instead of if the IP address IS verified.
 Duh.
     - Don't notify administrators of a successful login if the user is coming in from a verified IP address.
+    - Change subject line of user notification emails to differentiate them from emails sent to admins.
 * Add pt_BR translation.
 Thanks to Valdir Trombini.
 * Put plugin version number in admin notification emails.
 * Update password policy in the fr_FR translation.